 HPU pride radiates from these giant, purple letters that stand 12-feet tall, 6-feet deep and are crafted from stainless steel.
 Located next to the Slane Student Center, you can’t miss this essential photo op for everyone on campus.

-This wall outside the Slane Student Center is ever-changing.
+This wall outside of the Slane Student Center is ever-changing.
 It dawns colorful art with inspiring messages, and it’s the perfect photo op.
-Pro tip: Catch it on your way to the Slane Cafe or Starbucks.
+Pro-tip: Catch it on your way to the Slane Café or Starbucks.

-Have you ever wished you could have your photo taken with Albert Einstein, Mother Teresa, William Shakespeare, or Martin Luther King Jr.?
-Well, now you (almost) can!
-Sit with one of (or many of) history’s noblest thought leaders.
+Have you ever wished you could have your photo taken with Albert Einstein, Mother Teresa, William Shakespeare or Martin Luther King Jr.?
+Well, now you (almost) can.
 These are the world’s original influencers, and they line the Kester International Promenade in the form of bronze sculptures.

-This classic at HPU is located in front of Roberts Hall and is another symbol of HPU’s commitment to extraordinary education.
-Pro tip: Snap a photo here during these milestone moments: the day you visit, during your freshman-year move-in day and then again in your cap and gown on graduation day. #TransformationTuesday ✅ #FlashbackFriday ✅
+This classic at HPU is located in front of Roberts Hall and is another symbol of HPU’s commitment to an extraordinary education.
+Pro-tip: Snap a photo here during these milestone moments: the day you visit, during your freshman move-in and then again in your cap and gown on graduation day. #TransformationTuesday ✅ #FlashbackFriday ✅

-It’s hard to beat an Amphitheater sunset, but this go-to photo favorite is a must-get no matter the time of day!
-Take your place at the top of the amphitheater stairs and use this breathtaking view of Cottrell Hall as your backdrop!
+It’s hard to beat this amphitheater sunset, but this photo favorite is a must-get no matter the time of day!
+Take your place at the top of the amphitheater stairs and use this breathtaking view of Cottrell Hall as your backdrop.